4x5 Calumet CC-400

 4x5 Calumet setup for the plant photo below.
 The camera is on a Zone VI tripod with a Majestic head.
 (Photo taken with a Nikon F, 35mm f/2.8 Nikkor-S, Tri-X, 2024.)

 4x5 Calumet CC-400 on a Majestic tripod head.
-The lens board is from a 4x5 Korona View, a wooden flatbed camera.
+The lens board is not original to the camera, it’s from a 4x5 Korona View.

 4x5 Calumet CC-400 on a Majestic tripod head.